UTexas

 AET 335D.
 Realtime Visualization.

 Restricted to Arts and Entertainment Technologies majors.
 An introduction to using game engines and realtime graphics systems for architectural, automotive, and other types of product visualization.
 Three lecture hours a week for one semester, with lab hours as required.
 Offered on the letter-grade basis only.
-Prerequisite: Arts and Entertainment Technologies 306.
+Prerequisite: Upper-division standing and Arts and Entertainment Technologies 312.

 AET 335F.
 Video Game Scripting II.